 Mr. Temple has served as President of DelTex Capital LLC (a private investment firm) since its founding in 2010.
-Mr. Temple has served as an Operating Executive/Senior Advisor for Tailwind Capital, LLC, a New York based middle market private equity firm since June 2011.
 Prior to forming DelTex Capital, Mr. Temple served as President of Vulcan Capital, the investment arm of Vulcan Inc., from May 2009 until December 2009 and as Vice President of Vulcan Capital from September 2008 to May 2009.
 Prior to joining Vulcan in September 2008, Mr. Temple served as a managing director at Tailwind Capital, LLC from May to August 2008.
 Prior to joining Tailwind, Mr. Temple was a managing director at Friend Skoler & Co., Inc. from May 2005 to May 2008.
 From April 1996 to December 2004, Mr. Temple was a managing director at Thayer Capital Partners.
 Mr. Temple started his career in the audit and tax departments of KPMG's Houston office and was a licensed CPA from 1989 to 1993.
-Mr. Temple has served on the board of directors of Plains GP Holdings.
-L.P., the general partner of Plains All American Pipeline Company since November 2016 and has served as a member of the Plains GP Holdings, L.P. compensation committee since November 2020 and as a director of Plains All American Pipeline, L.P.'s ("PAA") general partner from May 2009 to November 2016.
+Mr. Temple has served on the board of directors of Plains GP Holdings, L.P., the general partner of Plains All American Pipeline Company from November 2016 through May 2024 and served as a member of the Plains GP Holdings, L.P. compensation committee from November 2020 through May 2024.
+Mr. Temple also served as a director of Plains All American Pipeline, L.P's ("PAA") general partner from May 2009 to November 2016.
 He was a member of the PAA Audit Committee from 2009 to 2016.
 Prior public board service includes board and audit committee service for Clear Channel Outdoor Holdings from April 2011 to May 2016 and on the board and audit committee of Charter Communications Inc. from November 2009 through January 2011.
-In addition to public boards, as part of his role with Tailwind, Mr. Temple has served on private boards including Brawler Industries, and National HME and currently serves on the boards of Loenbro, Inc. and HMT, LLC.
-Since March 2016 and November 2016 he has served on the boards of directors of the Company and ORCC II, respectively, since August 2018 he has served on the board of directors of ORTF, since February 2020 and September 2020 he has served on the boards of directors of ORCC III and ORCIC, respectively, and since August 2021 and November 2021 he has served on the boards of directors of ORTIC and ORTF II, respectively.
+In addition to public boards, Mr. Temple has served on private boards including Brawler Industries, National HME, Loenbro, Inc. and HMT, LLC and as Operating Executive/Senior Advisor for Tailwind Capital, LLC, a New York based middlemarket private equity firm.
+Since March 2016 and November 2016 he has served on the boards of directors of the Company and OBDC II, respectively, since August 2018 he has served on the board of directors of OTF, since September 2020 he has served on the board of directors of OCIC, and since August 2021 he has served on the board of directors of OTIC.
+Mr. Temple previously served on the board of directors of OBDE from February 2020 until January 2025 and on the board of directors of OTF II from November 2021 until March 2025.
 Mr. Temple holds a B.B.A., magna cum laude, from the University of Texas and an M.B.A. from Harvard.